Modafinil or Adrafinil? Here’s the Smarter Pick (and Why It Matters)

 Modafinil (brand name: Provigil) is a prescription-only drug approved by the FDA to treat conditions like narcolepsy, obstructive sleep apnea, and shift work sleep disorder (FDA, 2007).
 It has been extensively studied and is considered a relatively safe alternative to traditional stimulants, with a unique mechanism that promotes wakefulness without causing hyperactivity.

-Adrafinil, on the other hand, is a prodrug — it converts to modafinil in the liver.
-Developed earlier than modafinil, it’s now sold in the U.S. as a supplement or nootropic, bypassing pharmaceutical regulation (Lowe et al., 2021).
+Adrafinil, on the other hand, is a prodrug that converts to modafinil in the liver.
+Developed before modafinil, it is now sold in the U.S. as a supplement or nootropic, which allows it to bypass pharmaceutical regulation (Lowe et al., 2021).

 How They Work: Similar Yet Unequal